The Power of Music for Focus: A Guide for Workplace Productivity

 Music Is Personal

-However, paradoxically computer programmers often comment that music blocks out all other distractions around them, and it helps with the flow of the work.
+However, paradoxically, computer programmers often comment that music blocks out all other distractions around them and helps with the flow of work.
 Factory workers who listen to music may get greater enjoyment out of the working day.
-It is clear that music is personal and the scenario often dictates if music is appropriate or not.
+It is clear that music is personal, and the scenario often dictates whether music is appropriate or not.

 What Are The Benefits of Listening to Music for Office Productivity?